-The Section 151 Officer has delegated authority, in consultation with the Portfolio Holder for Corporate Services, to reschedule current long-term debt and to arrange the necessary borrowings within the following remit: -
+The Section 151 Officer has delegated authority to reschedule current longterm debt and to arrange the necessary borrowings within the following remit:

 - a) The maximum amount of outstanding borrowing shall be as stated in the prudential indicators. - b) Within that sum the maximum amount of short term borrowing is 25%. - c) The limit on the proportion of borrowings on which interest is payable at variable rates is 50%,